 - Pros: heavy diecast metal body, four-wheel drive (with four rubberized wheels), decent speed, simple one-button operation

-- Cons: wheels lock when not running (so can’t be pushed around the track by hand without potentially damaging the motor), sometimes can’t handle tight curves, occasionally drives up and over the edges of the track and goes off the rails, no reverse mode, sometimes gets stuck on tight curves
+- Cons: wheels lock when not running (so can’t be pushed around the track by hand without potentially damaging the motor), sometimes can’t handle tight curves, occasionally drives up and over the edges of the track and goes off the rails, no reverse mode, sometimes gets stuck on tight curves, no longer in production

 The Battery-Operated Percy performed more or less the same as Thomas.
 So I’m guessing most Thomas engines would be about the same, but I can’t guarantee it.
 Here’s what I found that’s currently available: